micartey/jairo/README.md

 ### Motivation

 Changing code at runtime makes a lot of things easier.
 E.g. if you want to trigger an event after a class is created or a method is invoked whose implementation you have no control over.
-Maybe you wan't to benchmark a method which is privat and thus not callable with normal means.
+Maybe you wan't to benchmark a method etc...
 In such cases, it could be pleasent to just rewrite implementations at runtime without having to download, decompile, edit and recompile your dependencies.

 ## 🔗 Build Tools